tencent cloud

 $conf->set('reconnect.backoff.max.ms', 3000);

-// Register the callback for message sending
+// Register a callback for message sending.

 $conf->setDrMsgCb(function ($kafka, $message) {

-echo '[Producer] sent a message: message=' . var_export($message, true) . "\\n";
+echo '**Producer**Send messages: message=' . var_export($message, true) . "\\n";

 });